 Be Reasonable and Let Your Tiers Make Sense to Donors

 When setting donation tiers, you have to be reasonable and realistic.
 The average gift size should not be the only informing factor.
 You need to have a strategy to ensure your fundraising strategy works.
-For instance, if you target donors with deep pockets (read more about how to find large donors), you should set the tiers a little high, from $100 and above.
+For instance, if you target donors with deep pockets, you should set the tiers a little high, from $100 and above.
 In addition, ensure that the fundraising campaign is making sense to them to keep donating.
-On the other hand, if you target lower-level or first-time donors, having a lower donation level from $25 to $100 can work best for you.
+On the other hand, if you target lower-level or first-time donors (learn more about different types of donors here), having a lower donation level from $25 to $100 can work best for you.

 Choose Suitable Fundraising Software

-Setting donation levels properly for your organizations is essential.
+Setting donation levels properly for your organization is essential.
 To ensure you have enough statistics to set the tiers, be sure to research.
 It ensures that you have set the right limits, allowing more donors to contribute.
 In addition, choosing the right online donation platform can help improve and streamline your fundraising campaign.
-Don’t forget to recognize your donors after the campaign whether with a simple thank you letter, giving them gifts, or creating a donor wall with their names on it.
+Once the campaign is successfully completed, you would also want to thank and appreciate your donors for their support.
+These tiers or the giving levels can help deciding how you recognize the donors from each tier.
+From creating a donor wall to sending out thank you letters, there are various ways to show your appreciation and cultivate loyalty.